-It has been more than a year since I started DIY projects in our home.
-I remember when I purchased my first power tool, a cordless Ryobi brad nail gun and used it to fix an area of our kitchen range hood.
+It’s been more than a year since I started DIY projects in my home.
+I remember when I purchased my first Ryobi power tool, a 18-Volt Cordless Ryobi brad nail gun and used it to fix an area of our kitchen range hood.
 I was nervous up to the point when I triggered the first nail.
 It wasn’t long before I felt comfortable using it.

 There are many brands of power tools and it can be intimidating figuring out which brand or model of a particular tool is the best bang for your buck.

-I’ve received questions on which power tools are ideal to buy as a DIY beginner looking to take on home improvement projects.
+I’ve received questions on must have power tools for your home to buy as a DIY beginner looking to take on home improvement projects.
 Let me be honest with you: Power tools are EXPENSIVE and not knowing which ones are worth buying can be frustrating.
 I get it!

-There is the option to rent power tools for DIY projects if you don’t see yourself constantly working on new things around the house.
+There is the option to rent power tools at Home Depot, for DIY projects if you don’t see yourself constantly working on new things around the house.
 However, you need to analyze the cost savings of owning versus renting.

 This post contains affiliate links.